 Here's a little tip which I was taught.
 After plucking needles for a while the grooves will fill with resin.
 This causes the tweezers to slip.
 To remove the resin burn the tips of the tweezers using a lighter and then afterwards brush the carbonized resin from the tweezers with a metal brush.

-Image caption.
-The pine decandled and unwanted buds removed.
+The pine needle plucked and unwanted buds removed.

 You will note that the foliage pads have become untidy in the past seasons with no clean line for the silhouette of the tree.
 There is a lack of uniformity in the branch angles and the apex of the tree is a bit of a mess.
 We are going to correct this now.

 Wiring is a brilliant way by which we can quickly and easily alter the complete appearance of a bonsai tree.
 We use two types of wire, aluminium and copper.
-Aluminium is however rather soft so when we need to wire thick branches, very thick wire is needed and applying such wire often leads to damage of the bark.
+Aluminium is however rather soft so when we need to wire thick branches, very thick wire is needed and applying such wire often leads to damage of the bark but more of a problem is the space on the branch it occupies.
 Copper is the traditional wire of choice amongst professionals.
 It is much stronger than aluminium and this means thinner and less wire is needed to shape a tree.